taviso/123elf/README.md

 # Lotus 1-2-3 for Linux

 This is a native port of Lotus 1-2-3 Release 3 to Linux.
-This is possible because Lotus 1-2-3 for UNIX SystemV used a trick called [partial linking](https://sourceware.org/binutils/docs-2.38/ld/Options.html#:~:text=This%20is%20often%20called%20partial%20linking.) to workaround a technical limitation in early UNIX systems.
-Surprisingly, that can be used to modify it to support new platforms.

 There's an article documenting how this is possible [here](https://lock.cmpxchg8b.com/linux123.html).

 ![Lotus 1-2-3 for Linux](https://lock.cmpxchg8b.com/img/123linux.png)